 Personal Finance addresses everyday questions and decisions that affect your earning and spending.
 All this ultimately determines how much you save.

 Investing is what you do with those savings.
-I’ll help you learn how to become a smart investor.
+I’ll help you here: smart investing for beginners.

-Now I also recommend books–especially because there are a lot of bad books from people who seem to confuse investing with speculating (gambling).
+I also recommend books because there are a lot of bad books from people who seem to confuse investing with speculating (gambling).
 After a course or two here you’ll clearly understand the difference and be able to spot the books to avoid yourself.

 The courses link in the main menu takes you to the other side of my website that is called Financing Life Academy.